kiralong/arc-congen2024-radseq/README.md

 algorithms as a *de novo* analysis, but instead the final coordinate system used is that of the reference genome provided.

-This reference-based approach starts by aligning the processed readed, e.g., those generated by `process_radtags` to the reference genome using standard short-read aligners and processesing (see the [alignments](#alignments) section for an example).
+This reference-based approach starts by aligning the processed reads, e.g., those generated by `process_radtags` to the reference genome using standard short-read aligners and processesing (see the [alignments](#alignments) section for an example).
 The alignment must be sorted, but filtering